 - There are several business models or technologies that proved successful in the U.S. and are now being carried over to other countries.
 While adoption curves in international markets may be slightly behind, we believe the same “recipes” have a good chance of winning there, given where their consumers are today.

 - Forker emphasizes the importance of understanding cultural factors when investing internationally.
-It’s essential to analyze the culture of the consumers and the company itself as it relates to leadership and decision-making.
+In our view, it’s essential to analyze the culture of the consumers and the company itself as it relates to leadership and decision-making.

 - At Polen Capital, we focus on consistently applying our investment guardrails and bringing a business owner’s long-term mindset when analyzing foreign companies.
 Our highly collaborative team process works to put any personal biases or emotions in check to pursue the best outcomes for clients.